bkager/Tiny-node-cookbook/recipe-do-nothing-server.md

 **Another Server**

 Start a new file and create a new server.
 Give it a different name.
-Have it log a different message when it starts listening.
+Have it listen on a different port and log a different message when it starts listening.
 For example:

 ```
 const http = require("http");

 const soupServer = http.createServer();

-soupServer.listen(3000, () => console.log("Server is listening on port 3000.
+soupServer.listen(3001, () => console.log("Server is listening on port 3000.
 Wouldn't you love some hot soup?"));

 ```